santiagobarreda/brms_tools/docs/week-3.md

 ## Estimating the difference two means with 'brms'

 In chapter 2 the model we fit had the simplest possible formula, just an intercept.
 Here, we need to extend this to include an actual predictor: a vector indicating 'adultness'.
 Remember that formulas look like this `variable ~ predictor`.
-So, if we want to predict f0 based on whether the talker is an adult or not, our model is going to have a formula that looks basically like this `f0 ~ adult + (1|uspeaker)`.
+So, if we want to predict f0 based on whether the talker is an adult or not, our model is going to have a formula that looks basically like this `f0 ~ adult + (1|speaker)`.
 You can think of this meaning something like 'We expect the distribution to vary based on whether the talker is an adult or not'.

-Note that the model calculates an intercept (mean value) for each speaker, but does **not** include an effect for `adult` for each speaker (i.e., the model does *not* include a term like `(adult|uspeaker)`).
+Note that the model calculates an intercept (mean value) for each speaker, but does **not** include an effect for `adult` for each speaker (i.e., the model does *not* include a term like `(adult|speaker)`).
 This is because we are estimating a mean for each speaker, but not the effect for 'adultness' for each speaker.
 Each speaker is only either an adult or a child, and so we cannot estimate the effect for 'adultness' for each speaker.
 Doing things that don't 'make sense' from the model's perspective will cause it to crash or return strange values.

 I'm not going to go into so much detail about the structure of the regression model right now because an explanation involves some of the less intuitive concepts relating to regression.
 We are going to to fit the model first and discuss its structure, and then get to the details of the model later.